 - Over time, the share of ABS in banks' HQLA assets has been fluctuating from 0.2% to a maximum 0.7%.
-This shows that the high haircuts applied in category 2B work as a total disincentive for banks to invest (or make market) in securitisation. - Actually, bank investors were de facto crowded out of the market, as potential buyers of senior securitisation tranches, given banks, even when buying STS tranches, are penalised with a significant haircut, much higher than covered bonds, which makes them too onerous to play a role in the management of the liquidity buffer. - The punitive LCR treatment also applies to banks' market making activities, which negatively impacts the overall secondary market liquidity. - o Indeed, applying a 25% haircut in the LCR ratio means that, when a bank treasurer needs to buy an asset to cover a stressed cash outflow of 100, he has the choice between holding 100 of cash of central banks reserve, or buying an ABS amount of 133 or 100/(1-haircut).
-This will consume 133 of cash, or require to fund 133 at the bank's funding cost, with a (punitive) capital charge applying
+This shows that the high haircuts applied in category 2B work as a total disincentive for banks to invest (or make market) in securitisation. - Actually, bank investors were de facto crowded out of the market, as potential buyers of senior securitisation tranches, given banks, even when buying STS tranches, are penalised with a significant haircut, much higher than covered bonds, which makes them too onerous to play a role in the management of the liquidity buffer. - The punitive LCR treatment also applies to banks' market making activities, which negatively impacts the overall secondary market liquidity. - Indeed, applying a 25% haircut in the LCR ratio means that, when a bank treasurer needs to buy an asset to cover a stressed cash outflow of 100, he has the choice between holding 100 of cash of central banks reserve, or buying an ABS amount of 133 or 100/(1-haircut).
+This will consume 133 of cash, or require to fund 133 at the bank's funding cost, with a (punitive) capital charge applying on 133.
+The additional yield offered by the senior ABS is far from compensating for this additional funding and capital costs.

-7 Source : EBA Report Dec 2024 - sample 88% of EU banking assets, representing €28trn
+&lt;sup>7 Source : EBA Report Dec 2024 - sample 88% of EU banking assets, representing €28trn